How to Cut Gutters and Downspouts: A Step-by-Step Guide

 • Copper Gutters:

-• Aesthetics: Offers a unique, elegant appearance.
+• Aesthetics: Provides a unique and elegant look.

 • Steel Gutters: